shivaji1998/DS-java/queueExample/Readme.md

 -Follows FIFO: First In First Out

-- Insertion can take place from the rear end.
+-Insertion can take place from the rear end.
 Deletion can take place from the front end.

 Eg: queue at ticket counters, bus station